Conversion Of Kj To Btu

 What are British Thermal Units (BTU)?

 A British thermal unit (BTU) is a unit of energy in the imperial system of units.
-It's defined as the amount of heat required to raise the temperature of one pound of liquid water by one degree Fahrenheit at a constant pressure.
+Think about it: it's defined as the amount of heat required to raise the temperature of one pound of liquid water by one degree Fahrenheit at a constant pressure.
 The BTU is widely used in the United States and some other countries to quantify heating and cooling capacity, particularly in HVAC (heating, ventilation, and air conditioning) systems.
 It's also used to express the energy content of fuels and the energy efficiency of appliances.

 The Conversion Factor: kJ to BTU and BTU to kJ